ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 ### Recurrence exceptions

-Whether or not the backend should handle recurrence exceptions is up to you as the backend developer to decide -- the example screenshots contain no input fields for recurrence exceptions.
-The key idea, though, is to have the ability to exclude one or more of the expanded dates.
+Whether or not the backend should handle recurrence exceptions is up to you as the backend developer.
+The key idea, though, is to have the ability to exclude one or more of the pattern's expanded dates.
 For instance, suppose an appointment represents a class every Friday, but due to national holidays some Fridays must be skipped.
 Each Friday being skipped is a recurrence exception to the pattern.
 In principle, either the frontend or backend or both could have this feature build in.

+## Tips and tricks

+To facilitate development and testing, it might be worth creating an empty Visual Studio solution and adding the following three projects to it:

+  - CalendarRecurrenceExpander (solution)
+    - CalendarRecurrenceExpander.Web (ASP.NET Web Application)
+    - CalendarRecurrenceExpander.Test (Class Library)
+    - CalendarRecurrenceExpander.Console (Console Application)

+The Web project is based on the Web API sub-template and is where the ASP.NET WebAPI service resides.
+The Test project makes use of the xUnit framework and makes calls to the web service through the HttpClient class.
+For test code to be able to call the web service, the project must reference the Newtonsoft.Json Nuget package and System.Net.Http local assembly.
+To further add xUnit support to the Test project, reference the xunit and xunit.runner.visualstudio Nuget packages.
+Finally, the Console project is a playground. providing rapid feedback when playing with C# or parts of the .NET framework.
+It isn't intended for production code.